RealMaximeCaloz/Multithreaded-Sudoku-Solver/solver/README.md

 # Multithreaded Sudoku Solver
 # Project Overview

-This project is separated into 2 main components: 1) a single-threaded, recursive Sudoku-solving algorithm; 2) a multithreaded umbrella method which organizes the entire program and lets threads make use of the powerful single-threaded solving algorithm.
+This project is separated into 2 main components:
+1) a single-threaded, recursive Sudoku-solving algorithm;
+2) a multithreaded umbrella method which organizes the entire program and lets threads make use of the powerful single-threaded solving algorithm.

+The code is factored into 4 files:
+  * Main.java
+  * Solver.java (holds most of the logic)
+  * Board.java (holds the board, printing, duplication, and validation methods)
+  * Constants.java

 ## Single-Threaded Recursive Algorithm